- WHAT WE DO

 - HOW WE DO IT

 - FREE QUOTE

-Office distractions, hectic and demanding daily tasks and work schedules, and an inability to focus are just a few of the top reasons why employers have had to take alternative approaches to training and development.
+Office distractions, hectic and demanding daily tasks, and work schedules, and an inability to focus are just a few of the top reasons why employers have had to take alternative approaches to training and development.
 Microlearning involves breaking up training modules, courses and lessons into small, digestible segments or chunks.
 Each component of the training has a definitive start, middle and end, and can be completed as an independent lesson.

-A short microlearning course does not guarantee retention among your employees.
+Stemming from the previous consideration, a short microlearning course does not guarantee retention among your employees.
 You must maintain a specific structure that adheres to the way people learn and retain information if you want to guarantee that your employees absorb the important details in the course.
 You need to take the learning capacity of your employees into consideration.
 The content needs to be clear and concise.
 It also needs to be engaging and reiterate the important facts to be learned.

-Mini lessons and courses help employees focus on targeted and specific bits of information.
-Instead of attempting to learn important facts about a broad topic like ethical business practices, you could create a mini course that gives employees specific examples of time theft at work.
+Mini-lessons and courses help employees focus on targeted and specific bits of information.
+Instead of attempting to learn important facts about a broad topic like ethical business practices, you could create a mini-course that gives employees specific examples of time theft at work.

 Microlearning is an effective tool in the workplace.
-In easy-to-digest mini modules, employees maintain a higher retention rate, and they can apply the learned principles immediately in the workplace.
+In easy-to-digest mini-modules, employees maintain a higher retention rate, and they can apply the learned principles immediately in the workplace.
 Whether you choose a more traditional approach to eLearning or want to create an engaging and interactive experience for your employees, microlearning solutions are the future of corporate learning.

 Designing Digitally, Inc. is a leader in creating customized microlearning courses that are tailored specifically to the needs and goals of your organization.
 Contact our team today to learn more about microlearning and how it can improve the training developments at your company.